KasiaKaz14/Personal-Portfolio/README.md

 - **Dynamic Theme Switcher**: Users can choose the light or dark theme of the website.
 - **Contact Form**: Users can send me messages directly through the website.
 - **Responsive Design**: At the moment there is a desktop version, but I am going to add a version for tablet and mobile.
 Be patient!

+## 🆕 New Features

+- **Language Selector**: Now you can choose the language in which you want to browse the website!

 ## 🚀 How to Use